rajnishks/aws-ec2-website-infrastructure-template/README.md

     * The URL of the deployed application is available in cloudformation stack output.
 5. To deploy updates to the application, run the following command:
     * Make the code changes and update 'buildNumber' parameter in package.json
-    * Run "npm run update"
+    * Run "npm run update", this will update the aws infrastructure

 ### CI-CD
 This template uses an extremely simplistic approach to push updates - the build number updates 'userdata' script which triggers ec2 instance updates.
 There are plenty of examples of how to do CI-CD right on the web - from a simple workflow that suits a small team to a more complex scenario that suits a large team.
 Developers can pick a workflow which suits their needs.